SrinivasVarma06/Day-3/README.md

 After preprocessing and Standardizing the data, I used the following steps:-
 1. Split the data into 60% training data abd 40% test data.
-2. Imported LinearRegression() from sklearn.linear_model and then trained it on only the age column.
+2. Imported LinearRegression() from sklearn.linear_model and then trained it on only the area column.
 This is simple Linear Regression.
 3. Predicted values on the test data and calculated performaces (MAE, R^2,MSE).
 4. Next was to train on all columns.
 This is multiple Linear Regression.
 5. Predicted values on the test data and calculated performaces (MAE, R^2,MSE).